bendstaples7/taskboxer-calendar/memory-bank/activeContext.md

 -   Create the `techContext.md` file.
 -   Create the `progress.md` file.
 -   Update .clinerules to use PowerShell commands.
+-   Created the `task-time-selection` branch.
+-   Created the `.clinerules` file.

 ## Active Decisions and Considerations
 -   How to best structure the memory bank files.